satellogic/open-impact/README.md

 [Notebook](#)

 3- Gambia field 2 market access.
-Hacer land classification y luego assignarlo a la ciudad mas cercana, calcular la curva de recursos naturales y si distancia por carretera a los centros de las ciudades.
-Esto usa OSM para el routing. (edited)
+Do land classification and then calculate travel times to relevant points of interest (cities, markets, ports) using OSRM.

 ## Ocean color